 On the other hand, access to your safe deposit box can be limited, more so during emergencies.
 For example, the coronavirus pandemic reduced operating hours for some bank branches, and limited access or required appointments for in-branch services, such as access to safe deposit boxes.
-Moves like that complicate your ability to retrieve important documents or items when you need them.
+Situations like that complicate your ability to retrieve important documents or items when you need them.

-That aside, our best advice: Use a safe deposit box and a home safe.
+Taking all that in, here's our best advice: Use a safe deposit box and a home safe.
 Hard-to-replace items that you might need frequently or in a hurry, such as your passport, are best kept in the home safe, while other important items you rarely need stay in the safe deposit box.

-Social Security Card
+Social Security card

 Stow your Social Security card in your safe deposit box.
 On the rare occasions when you actually might need to produce it, say, for a real estate closing, you can plan to retrieve the card.
 Then immediately return it to the bank vault.
 Meantime, memorize the number, if you haven’t already, for filling out routine paperwork.

-Bookkeeping for stock and bond ownership and transactions is handled electronically these days, but there was a time in the not-too-long-ago when actual paper certificates were issued to investors.
+Stock and bond ownership bookkeeping and transactions is handled electronically these days, but there was a time in the not-too-long-ago when actual paper certificates were issued to investors.
 The New York Stock Exchange eliminated its requirement for physical certificates in 2001, and paper savings bonds haven’t been available from banks since 2011.

 Some paper certificates, many of which are intricately engraved, and sometimes, works of art, are still floating around.
 If you have any of your own or receive any as an inheritance, secure them in your safe deposit box until you can determine the actual value.
 This is especially true if you don’t recognize the name of the corporation on the certificate.
 The security could be worth more than you think if the stock later split or the original corporation merged with a bigger company.

 Experts recommend using a safe deposit box for difficult-to-replace or irreplaceable documents.

-It’s likely most of your recent photos are snug in the cloud, so your latest selfie is safe even if you lose your smartphone.
+Probably most of your recent photos are snug in the cloud, so your latest selfie is safe even if you lose your smartphone.
 But what about those precious old photos of, say, childhood vacations or relatives long gone?
 Much like personal papers, you’d be wise to store family photos with sentimental value in your safe deposit box, along with any negatives you may possess.

 Don’t stop there.
 Scan the photos, copy the files onto a thumb drive, and store that drive in your safe deposit box, too.
 Another backup option: Upload the digital copies to the cloud-storage solution of your choice.
 One of the membership benefits of Amazon Prime, for instance, is unlimited digital photo storage.
 If you own an Apple device, you get 5 gigabytes of iCloud storage for free, with the option to purchase additional space.